-We looked at comments, compliments and complaints the practice received These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.
+We looked at comments, compliments and complaints.
+The practice received one complaint in the past 12 months.
+This showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.

 Are services well-led?